CBEP-SoCB-Details/FOCB_Nutrients/Analysis/FOCB_DIN_Analysis.md

 <img src="FOCB_DIN_Analysis_files/figure-gfm/compare_2019_lm-1.png" style="display: block; margin: auto;" />
 The log linear model generally fits means slightly lower than observed.
-This is what is expected as we are effectively fitting geometric means instead of arithmetic means.

 ##### Robust Log Linear Model